tmaltbie/full_stack_react_api/README.md

 Full stack project:
-I used React to create a client to display data from my school database REST API
+Using React to create a client to display data from a school database REST API